 - Canada Cup of Curling

 - Technical resources targeted at the development of curling at the club level.
-Curling Canada provides written resource manuals, consultation and human support in the areas of curling instruction, ice making (from the club level through to the installation of ice at the Provincial/Territorial level of play), coach development (Levels 1 – 3 in the National Coaching Certification Program) and officiating (Levels 1 – 3) for training of officials at the “supervised levels of play” leading up to provincial/territorial and national championship levels.
+Curling Canada provides written resource manuals, consultation and human support in the areas of curling instruction, ice making (from the club level through to the installation of ice at the Provincial/Territorial level of play), coach development (National Coaching Certification Program) and officiating (Levels 1 – 3) for training of officials at the “supervised levels of play” leading up to provincial/territorial and national championship levels.

 Partnership opportunities are continually being developed by Curling Canada with other national, regional and provincial program/service providers or funding agencies.
 These partnerships are sought to increase the affordability of quality programming and provision of services.
 A current example of this type of initiative is the opportunity provided to Member Associations across the country to partner with Curling Canada, the federal government and provincial human resources agencies in the establishment of Regional Development Centers.
 These centers increase the ability and effectiveness of the sport to deliver programs and services across the sport’s full spectrum of operation ranging from the community-level end users (athletes, volunteers, club executive/boards) to the high performance end users (athletes, coaches and ice technicians who participate at the national, international and Olympic levels of the sport of curling).

 Another active division of Curling Canada is development.
 It primarily involves a series of programs aimed at retaining curlers and developing programs and materials to recruit new ones.
 It is through the development programs that direct contact is maintained with approximately 1,050 affiliated curling clubs, 14 provincial/territorial associations, 12 affiliate member and regional development centers and over 1 million Canadians who play the sport each year.